mnmlstc/core/docs/any.rst

 .. default-domain:: cpp

-The ``any`` component is currently available in Boost (and has been for quite some time).
+The :class:`any` component is currently available in Boost (and has been for quite some time).
 There is, at the time of this writing, a `draft proposal
 <http://beman.github.io/dot16/any-proposal.html>`_ for a standard any type,
 which has several API distinctions from the Boost.Any implementation, from which it is inspired.
 Instance, the proposal recommends that an any implementation